fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 **Note:** We cite several examples of unobservable theoretical constructs and measurement models for the purpose of explaining the key terms outlined above.
 Please reference Measurement and Fairness [#4]_ for more detailed examples.

-What is Construct Validity?
+What is construct validity?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Though the Measurement and Fairness [#4]_ paper explores both Construct reliability and Construct validity, we focus our
+Though the Measurement and Fairness [#4]_ paper explores both construct reliability and construct validity, we focus our
-exploration below on Construct Validity.
+exploration below on construct Validity.
 We note that both play an important role in understanding fairness in sociotechnical
 contexts.
 With that said, Measurement and Fairness [#4]_ offers a fairness-oriented conceptualization of construct validity, that
 is helpful in thinking about fairness in sociotechnical contexts.
 We capture the idea in seven key parts that when combined
 can serve as a framework for analyzing an AI task and attempting to establish construct validity: